-- RG 000.126 Decisions about research coverage should be made by the research team and not be subject to input or influence by other parts of the licensee.
-This would include corporate advisory or staff holding an investment in the company the subject of the research. - RG 000.127 We expect licensees to publish on their website how they select a company for research coverage.
-This could include factors such as the licensee's focus (e.g. ASX 200, mid-cap companies or resources); screening methods used (i.e. quantitative tools); research methodology; the ratings and definitions given and the ratings distribution at a given point in time.
-See RG 79.51-RG 79.53. - RG 000.128 When a decision is made by the research team to initiate or terminate research coverage of a company (whether it is a company-specific or a sector decision) the licensee should disclose its decision and the rationale for the decision on its website: see RG 79.54. - RG 000.129 Corporate advisory mandate agreements should not include an obligation on or inducement to the licensee to initiate research coverage following the completion of the transaction or to provide IER.
+- RG 264.132 Decisions about research coverage should be made by the research team and not be subject to input or influence by other parts of the licensee.
+This would include corporate advisory or staff holding an investment in the company the subject of the research. - RG 264.133 It should be clear to users (and prospective users) how a research report provider makes coverage decisions, including the criteria they apply and any important limitations: see RG 79.51-RG 79.53. - RG 264.134 When a decision is made by the research team to initiate or terminate research coverage of a company (whether it is a company-specific or sector decision) the licensee should disclose its decision and the rationale for the decision on its website: see RG 79.54-RG 79.58. - RG 264.135 Corporate advisory mandate agreements should not include an obligation on or inducement to the licensee to initiate research coverage following the completion of the transaction or to provide an IER.